-City Farmhouse is a lifestyle brand that offers authentic vintage farmhouse style furniture & accessories + interior design services + antique road tours + curated pop-up fairs + Learn and Grow Workshops + a venue rental too!
+City Farmhouse is a lifestyle brand curated by the author of the No. 1 Best Selling Book, City Farmhouse Style, Kim Leggett, and husband David.
+The brand offers authentic vintage farmhouse furnishings and accessories intermingled with elements of contemporary living + interior design services + antique road tours + curated pop-up fairs + Learn and Grow Workshops.

 The City Farmhouse Brand